brando90/snap-cluster-setup/README.md

 [Couresty of ChatGPT (GPT4)](https://chat.openai.com/c/9fbefbf9-f7c7-4e68-84de-6bbd23853a77).

 ## Using git and conda environments in Snap
-At this point, you know what the environment variable `$HOME` is and it should be pointing to your node’s `lfs` home directory -- as suggested by [this .bahrc file](https://github.com/brando90/snap-cluster-setup/blob/main/.bashrc#L43C1-L47C31) (but using your CSID).
+At this point, you know what the environment variable `$HOME` is and that yours should be pointing to your node’s `lfs` home directory -- as suggested by [this .bahrc file](https://github.com/brando90/snap-cluster-setup/blob/main/.bashrc#L43C1-L47C31) (but using your CSID).

 Now the goal will be to:
-1. show you how to `git clone` a small sized project (so not using gitlfs) like this one (`snap-cluster-setup`)
+1. show you how to `git clone` (optionally git fork) a small sized project (so not using `gitlfs`, that would most likely create issues with AFS's storage limit) like [this one (`snap-cluster-setup`)](https://github.com/brando90/snap-cluster-setup)
 2. learn what a [python environment](<https://csguide.cs.princeton.edu/software/virtualenv#:~:text=A%20Python%20virtual%20environment%20(venv,installed%20in%20the%20specific%20venv.>) is and create one using [conda](https://docs.conda.io/en/latest/)

 For 1 we will firt go to your root at `afs`.